viv-garot/tf-custom-plugin-mavidser-kitchen/README.md

 cd tf-custom-plugin-mavidser-kitchen
 ```

-### Create the
+### Create the Vagrant box with Terraform and Goland provisioned, and the custom plugin compiled.

 * Run the add-box.sh scripts.
-(This will create a VM from the Vagrantfile, package it and create a re-usable box from it).
+(This will create a VM from the Vagrantfile, package it and finally create a suitable re-usable box required for test kitchen ).
-> This operation takes several minutes
+> Note : This operation takes several minutes

 ```
 bash scripts/add-box.sh